 I don’t really think that it’s risky.
 In the case of waterfall setups, we are always getting the expected eCPMs from the publisher.
 Our analytical system provides pretty precise revenue estimates on the basis of volumes, ad formats, inventory and integration types, and top geos.
 So, we suggest where a publisher’s inventory should be placed in the waterfall, considering our current top, average, and bottom floors.
 When it comes to bidding, it’s even more straightforward: we just set suggested floors to the relevant ad formats, so that the demand knows how high it should bid on this inventory — that’s it.

 Considering today’s market trends, which ad format is the most efficient ad format in your opinion and why?

 According to eMarketer, worldwide ad spending continues to grow despite economic uncertainties, largely driven by mobile’s continued impact on the ad market.
 In fact, they estimate that $1 in every $2 will go to mobile ad spending.
 Mobile advertising continues to dominate, outpacing CTV and desktop.

 Video and display are still having the dominant positions.
 In-game advertising has been having a wider scope recently, however, non-clickability of these types of ads is pretty challenging.
 This influences fill rate greatly and interest of especially user acquisition, performance, retargeting, data/location demand partners.
 I would say that display is reborn and joined forces with video.

-At Smaato, display is definitely a sweet spot while video is in high demand, so in my opinion they would definitely continue to go hand in hand.
-Static, dynamic in-game advertising is also trendy, but advertisers have been a little hesitant to get started.
+At Smaato, display is definitely a sweet spot while video ad formats are in high demand, so in my opinion they would definitely continue to go hand in hand.
+Static or dynamic in-game advertising is also trendy, but advertisers have been a little hesitant to get started.